 ICMA maintains close ties to state-based associations of local government professionals through its dedicated state liaison program.
 During 2009, ICMA launched an initiative to more closely align its work and measure progress over time.
 Formal affiliation agreements (ICMA & State Association Affiliation Agreement Template) between state associations and ICMA will offer a tool for documenting where and how we work together, and how we can build on key strategic initiatives of mutual benefit.
-To date, 40 state associations have finalized these affiliation agreements, setting specific goals in collaboration with ICMA.
-(ICMA-State Affiliation Agreements as of March 2013).
+To date, 42 of the 43 state associations of local government professionals have finalized these affiliation agreements, setting specific goals in collaboration with ICMA.
+(ICMA-State Affiliation Agreements as of April 2013).

 ICMA-State Affiliation Agreements: Frequently Asked Questions.